rust-lang/rust/src/doc/reference.md

 values of the type that the implementation targets.
 In such an implementation, the trait type and `for` after `impl` are omitted.
-Such implementations are limited to nominal types (enums, structs), and the implementation must appear in the same module or a sub-module as the `self` type:
+Such implementations are limited to nominal types (enums, structs), and the implementation must appear in the same crate as the `self` type:

 ```
 struct Point {x: i32, y: i32}